 PRO-TIP for Freezing!
 My best pro tip for freezing is to not put any enchilada sauce in the bottom of the baking pan and to put it only over the top of the enchiladas.
 This helps keep the bottom of the enchiladas from getting soggy.

-♡ Did you love this Easy Ground Beef Enchilada Recipe?
-Please leave a star rating and a comment below!
+♡ Did you love this recipe for Easy Ground Beef Enchiladas?
+Please leave a star rating and a comment below.
+Thanks for visiting!

 📖 Recipe